 March is endometriosis awareness month

-In March 2018, a wide variety of national and international events are designed to raise awareness for endometriosis, a gynecological disorder affecting millions of women all over the world.
+Every year in March, a wide variety of national and international events are designed to raise awareness for endometriosis, a gynecological disorder affecting millions of women all over the world.

 Endometriosis is very common